immutant/immutant.org/news/2011-11-08-deploying-an-application.md

     ~/immutant $ lein new immutant-demo && cd immutant-demo && lein immutant init

-We'll come back to `immutant.clj` in a bit.
+We'll come back to `immutant.clj` in a sec.
 Now, let's add a ring handler to our core namespace:

 <pre class="syntax clojure">(ns immutant-demo.core)